sharleenb/snake-client/README.md

 ## Controls

-- Use the WASD keys to move up, down, left and right
+- Use the WASD keys to move up, left, down and right
 - Use the Z and X keys to shoot out a message throughout the game